 What is an oratorio?

-Only one oratorio existed in Questa, in its cemetery.
-It would have been used as long as the cemetery was active.
-It is difficult to read the earliest dates on the headstones, but this cemetery was probably in use from the 1800s.
+Only one oratorio existed in Questa, in the cemetery across the road from the historic church.
+The oratorio would have been used as long as the cemetery was active.
+It is difficult to read the earliest dates on the headstones, but this site was probably in use from the 1800s.
 Being outside the old plaza walls (no longer visible), this was located almost as close as it could have been, and may date to the earliest stable times of settlement in Questa – and stability did not come until the U.S. Cavalry arrived in the mid-1800s.

-The cemetery holds remains of some who fell during the great influenza outbreak of 1918, and this may have been when the cemetery filled and the new one across what is now State Highway 522 was begun.
+The cemetery holds remains of some who fell during the great influenza outbreak of 1918, and this seems to be when the cemetery filled and the new one across what is now State Highway 522 was begun.

 According to oral histories (Flavio Cisneros) a family would hold the wake for the dead at their home, outside if weather and season permitted, then bring the body to the oratorio.
 The body was laid out on an adobe table and was only held here awaiting internment (while the grave was being prepared and the funeral organized) – probably not even overnight.